 The Exchange is not proposing or advocating any form of trade-at prohibition, which, depending on its various iterations, would generally act to prevent trading off-exchange without first executing against all equal or better priced protected quotations.
-Rather, the Exchange is proposing and advocating a reduction in the number of displayed venues on which certain illiquid securities will be quoted and traded, which the Exchange believes will concentrate the quoting activity serving to enhance quote competition and thereby increase market quality by narrowing the NBBO and increasing the quoted depth of book for effected securities, without regard to off-exchange trading.
+Rather, the Exchange is proposing and advocating a reduction in the number of displayed venues on which certain illiquid securities will be quoted and traded, which the Exchange believes will concentrate the quoting activity serving to enhance quote competition and thereby increase market quality by narrowing burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act.

-The Exchange does not believe that the proposed rule changes will result in any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act.
-The Exchange notes that nothing in its rules or any applicable securities regulation require it to designate for trading any class of securities listed or admitted to unlisted trading privileges on the Exchange pursuant to Chapter XIV of the Exchange's rules.
-The Exchange believes enacting such a provision in its rules would not impose a burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act.
 While the Exchange will be voluntarily foregoing potential market share by not quoting and trading securities subject to the rule, the Exchange believes the proposal will enhance market quality in such securities by increasing quoting competition among liquidity providers on the listing exchange, which will result in better prices at the NBBO and greater depth of book.
 The Exchange further believes these enhancements in market quality may increase investor interest in trading such securities, which in turn would improve competition by generating increased volume which would also ultimately benefit the Exchange once such securities become eligible for trading on the Exchange under the rule in the future.